thephpleague/csv/docs/9.0/connections/controls.md

 function League\Csv\delimiter_detect(Reader $csv, array $delimiters, $limit = 1): array
 ~~~

 The `delimiter_detect` function helps detect the possible delimiter character used by the CSV document.
-This function returns the found occurences of submitted delimiters in a given CSV object.
+This function returns the number of CSV fields found in the document depending on the submitted delimiters given.

 The function takes three (3) arguments: